s-xiang/git-meta/README.md

   dependencies of sub-repos they need to change.
 While outside the scope of git-meta, we are developing a proposal to address this case and will link to it here when ready.

+### Name-partitioning

+Git-meta works with a single meta-repo namespace, but we strongly recommend the use of a name-partitioning strategy, generally either *forks* or [git namespaces](https://git-scm.com/docs/gitnamespaces).
+Otherwise, every user will be receive every branch in existence on every fetch/clone, causing significant performance problems over time.

+You must partition the namespace (through whichever method) in only the meta-repo.
+Partitions are unnecessary in sub-repos; as mentioned above, git-meta does not interact with sub-repo ref names.
+Furthermore, paritions (whether forks or namespaces) are managed via remotes.
+Managing and synchronizing between the sets of remotes in the meta-repo and open sub-repos would be complicated, error-prone, and confusing to users.

+To prevent name partitionnig in sub-repos, you must either add sub-repos with absolute URLs, or configure your server-side environment so that forked sub-repo URLs automatically redirect to the single sub-repo URL.

+### Synthetic-Meta-Refs

+In this section, we describe several collaboration strategies, identifying problems with each one.
+Then we describe the *synthetic-meta-ref*, and show how it provides a solution to the previously mentioned collaboration problems.
+Finally, we explore the ramifications of our synthetic-meta-ref strategy on tooling, performance, and offline workflows.

+#### Collaboration Scenarios